List of Olympic medalists in short-track speed skating: Statistics

-At 31 years and 191 days, Vladimir Grigorev became the oldest man to win a short track Olympic medal, winning silver at the 1000m event, at the 2014 Olympics on 15 February 2014.
-On 21 February 2014, he won the gold in the 5000m relay, upping the oldest male shorttrack athlete record for both medals and gold medals.
+At 31 years and 191 days, Vladimir Grigorev became the oldest man to win a short-track Olympic medal, winning silver at the 1000 m event, at the 2014 Olympics on 15 February 2014.
+On 21 February 2014, he won the gold in the 5000 m relay, upping the oldest male short-track athlete record for both medals and gold medals.

 Athlete medal leaders

 Include athletes with at least 3 medals of any colour.

-Chinese Yang Yang (A) is one of thirteen athletes to win five or more medals in short track speed skating.
+Chinese Yang Yang (A) is one of thirteen athletes to win five or more medals in short-track speed skating.